codewars/codewars-runner-cli/README.md

 environments you will need to build the proper Docker image.
 To get started lets work with the node image.

-Run `make base node` to build the base and node images.
+Run `make node` to build the base and node images.
 This will take a few minutes.

 Once you image is built, you can create a container to work within it.
 Doing this means you do not have to worry about having any of the project dependencies loaded directly on your machine.